 They were tied with a rope, which was held by an Ikhwani, who dragged them all the way to Billa’s camp.
-While three of them were let go after their families paid ransom, the fourth one, Mohammad Ashraf Parray, 26, was tortured and killed.
+While three of them were let go after their families paid the ransom, the fourth one, Mohammad Ashraf Parray, 26, was tortured and killed.
 “They took him (Ashraf) to a carpet weaver’s house and pressed him inside the loom till his bones crushed,” said Khan.
 “He died a painful death.
 I can still hear his screams.”

 While nobody dared to criticize Kuka Parray and his men even in their private conversations, there was a labourer named Majid who confronted Billa once.
 “I still shiver when I remember that day,” said Majid.

-After first round of Hizb posters failed to have any impact, another set appeared in Hajin.
+After the first round of Hizb posters failed to have any impact, another set appeared in Hajin.
 This time the tone was much straight and warnings more clear: give up bloodshed or face consequences.

-Same day four local boys visited Gulmarg for a night of peace and recreation.
+The same day four local boys visited Gulmarg for a night of peace and recreation.
 “One of them was my younger brother,” recalls Majid.

 Next day when the boys returned to Hajin, they were picked up by Billa and his men.
 “They tortured him like animals.
 They showed a matchstick after sprinkling petrol on his back,” recalls Majid.